 - Fax and notary services

 - Borrowing of library materials via USPS mail for off-campus students

 - Library guide

 - Library databases

 - Tutorials: Watch videos on how to search databases like Medline, CINAHL and DynaMed, as well as how to use the RefWorks citation management tool.
 Learn how to use the UWS library catalog to find books, e-books and videos.

 - Contact a librarian

 Optional Library and Information Literacy Skills Course

-Library DIY: Using the W.A.
-Budden Library is an optional course available to you in order to brush up on accessing and using library information resources, basic search skills, choosing the right resource for your information need, avoiding plagiarism and more.
+Library DIY: Using the UWS Library is an optional course available to you in order to brush up on accessing and using library information resources, basic search skills, choosing the right resource for your information need, avoiding plagiarism and more.
 It may take about two hours to complete all sections of this course or you can view individual sections independently.

 UWS has established a number of safety measures including our campus alert system, campus security program, TIPS, an online reporting portal for safety concerns as well as suggestions to benefit UWS, and counseling support.
 Learn more about campus safety here.